jonah-chen/bears-v-babies/README.md

 ### TODO

 1. Write server and client programs.
-2. Implement some basic security.
-3. Implement the GUI for the client.
+2. Implement the GUI for the client.
-4. Debug and test
+3. Debug and test

 ### References